Hsgngr/hosgungor/how_to_deploy.md

 # First login as correct user
 firebase logout
-firebase login
+firebase login (login to personal gmail)

 # Then deploy the changes
-firebase deploy "for Firebase Hosting" git commit "for Github Pages"
+firebase deploy ---> "for Firebase Hosting" git commit  ----> "for Github Pages"